 My first meeting with Ralph Birdsong had occurred some months before when Judy invited me to her home in Atlanta during one of our breaks.
 Because I didn’t want to arrive in a Greyhound bus, I concocted a romantic, grandiose scheme where I would hitchhike from Summerville to Spartanburg and take the train from there to Atlanta after spending the night with my former housemate Mike Rice, better known as James Paul Rice, now that he’s just published a novel under that name.
 No passenger trains ran from Charleston to Atlanta so I would be hooking up with Southern Railway’s City of New Orleans in Spartanburg.

 Anyway, I could crash with Mike, and the timing was propitious, because he had been invited to the pre-opening of a swanky bar.
-He told me to bring a suit, so I borrowed one from my father and also his matching a half-size-too-small cowboy books.
+He told me to bring a suit, so I borrowed one from my father and also his matching a half-size-too-small cowboy boots.
 Mike agreed to take me to the train station at the ungodly post party hour of 5 a.m.
 Hitchhiking with a suitcase, I scored a ride to Columbia and then another to Spartanburg without having to stand illegally on the shoulder of I-26.
 Once I landed in Spartanburg, I called Mike from a payphone to pick me up.

 The pre-opening of the swanky bar was a blast – free booze – the beautiful people of Sparkle City in attendance – and I-and-I looking swank in my black suit and whipped back hair – looking swank, that is, until I noticed a yellow strip of fresh yellow paint running down the right side of my suit.
 I had leaned against a wall that had been recently touched-up.